-WPressy is an unofficial WordPress website built in with WordPress and shares everything about WordPress!
+WPressy is a WordPress tips website built in love with WordPress and shares everything about WordPress.
+Let’s make your WordPress site productive & competitive.

 Quick Facts about WordPress: